 If a food manufacturer examines sales during the previous year, he might decide how much of a certain product to produce based on the quantities sold and profits realized on that product.
 If a business could use a crystal ball to make accurate predictions, there would be single method of forecasting.
 But predictions are only informed decisions based on input and while they can provide intelligent conclusions, they are still only estimates, and only as accurate as the data entered into them.

 To create the most accurate and consistent information company-wide, your business needs highly functional software to process and record the lifetime of every product that crosses your facility.
-Create accurate reports and data for better decisions tomorrow with SOS Inventory today.
+Create accurate reports and data for more informed demand forecasting for tomorrow with SOS Inventory today.